Split Gay Travel

 Sailing the Croatian Islands with a group of gay friends was definitely one of the most memorable trips of my entire life!
 If you’re interested in joining my next trip or booking your own, I can help you organize your first adventure gay sailing in Croatia or Greece.

-Flexible bookings for 2021 are now available.
-Deposits are risk-free!
+Flexible bookings for 2021 are available and deposits are risk-free!
 Learn about gay sailing holidays in Croatia and Greece.

 Take a stroll through the wondrous narrow alleys in the Split Old City.
 Make your way around the labyrinth of streets, exploring every little nook.
 Paths that you may think are dead-ends often lead to beautiful little plazas with cute bars and restaurants.